xopto/pyxopto/docs/source/mcvox/fluence.rst

-Fluence detector is used to obtain the spatial distribution of the energy (packet weights) deposited into the sample through the process of absorption.
-The fluence detector is implemented in the :py:class:`xopto.mcbase.mcfluence.Fluence` class.
-The observed volume voxelization is axis-aligned and allows independent adjustment of the voxel size along the x, y and z axis.
+Fluence detector is used to obtain the spatial distribution of the energy (packet weights) deposited into the sample through the process of absorption or optionally the fluence rate.
+Three different implementations of the fluence detector are available in the :py:mod:`xopto.mcbase.mcfluence` module:

+* :py:class:`~xopto.mcbase.mcfluence.FluenceRz` - Radially symmetric implementation :math:`(r, z)`.
+* :py:class:`~xopto.mcbase.mcfluence.FluenceCyl` - Implementation in cylindrical coordinates :math:`(r, \varphi, z)`.
+* :py:class:`~xopto.mcbase.mcfluence.Fluence` - Implementation in Cartesian coordinates :math:`(x, y, z)`.

+The observed volume voxelization is axis-aligned and allows independent adjustment of the voxel size along the x, y and z axis for :py:class:`~xopto.mcbase.mcfluence.Fluence`, along r, φ and z axis for .
+:py:class:`~xopto.mcbase.mcfluence.FluenceCyl` and along the r and z axis for :py:class:`~xopto.mcbase.mcfluence.FluenceRz`.

+The :py:class:`~xopto.mcbase.mcfluence.FluenceRz`,
+:py:class:`~xopto.mcbase.mcfluence.FluenceCyl` and
-The :py:class:`~xopto.mcbase.mcfluence.Fluence` is also conveniently imported into the :py:mod:`xopto.mcvox.mcfluence` and :py:mod:`xopto.mcvox.mcfluence` modules.
+:py:class:`~xopto.mcbase.mcfluence.FluenceRz` classes are also conveniently imported into the :py:mod:`xopto.mcml.mcfluence` and :py:mod:`xopto.mcvox.mcfluence` modules.

+The fluence detector allows collection of unscaled deposited / absorbed packet weights or of the fluence rate where the deposited packet weights are scaled by the inverse of the absorption coefficient.
+The collection method can be selected through the :python:`mode` argument that should be set to :python:`'deposition'` (default) for the raw weights and :python:`'fluence'` for the fluence rate.

 In the following example we voxelize a volume that extends along the x axis from -5 to 5 |nbsp| mm, along the y axis from -5 to 5 |nbsp| mm and along